groove-digital/TasksManagerClient/README.md

 ## Installation Instructions

 1. Clone this repository to your local machine.
-2. Navigate to the project directory: `cd path/to/your/frontend/project`
+2. Navigate to the project directory: `cd TasksManagerClient`
 3. Install dependencies: `npm install`
 4. Start the application: `npm run serve`